Best gifts I have ever given or received

 One year for Christmas I got the idea to make a family album as a gift.
 I had everyone send me their best photos from the year and I compiled them all into a hardcover album.
 For Christmas, everyone got a copy of the album.

 I did this for both my husband’s family and my own and everyone loved them.
-With the amount of pictures we take, but never really do anything with an annual family album is a perfect idea.
+With the number of pictures we take, but never really do anything with an annual family album is a perfect idea.

 Now years later this is still a tradition with our families.
 Everyone sends us their pictures by December 1st and we upload them into an online template and send them off to be printed.